gem/oq-engine/doc/manual/oq-manual.rst

--  ``poes``: mandatory; this field is used to define the probabilities of exceedance (``poes``) for each limit state for each discrete fragilityfunction.
+-  ``poes``: mandatory; this field is used to define the probabilities of exceedance (``poes``) for each limit state for each discrete *Fragility Function*.
 It is also necessary to specify which limit state the exceedance probabilities are being defined for using the attribute ``ls``.
 The probabilities of exceedance for each limit state must be provided on a separate line; and the number of